Maryland Uber + Lyft Accident Lawyer

 - Wait for the police.
 Passengers involved in Uber accidents should wait for the police to arrive to give a statement whether or not they believe they sustained injuries.

 - Call an Uber car accident injury attorney.
 Accidents involving Uber or Lyft can be complicated.
-You should seek the advice of a lawyer if you were hurt.
+You should seek the advice of a lawyer if you are hurt.

 Contact Experienced Uber Car Accident Attorneys in Maryland

-At the Law Offices of Randolph Rice, we are handling increasing numbers of accidents involving Uber passengers or drivers who were injured in Baltimore and elsewhere in Maryland.
+At Rice, Murtha & Psoras, we are handling increasing numbers of accidents involving Uber passengers or drivers who were injured in Baltimore and elsewhere in Maryland.
 This reflects the increasing popularity of these services.

 These cases are often complex by their very nature.
 It’s important to contact a seasoned Maryland Uber accident lawyer as soon as possible.
 Call us today for a free consultation at (410) 694-7291.